pixelandtonic/CommerceEasyPost/README.md

 4) Add your test AND production keys to the easypost settings screen.

 > We require the production key to get information about your carrier accounts.
-A part from that, only the test key will be used when in devMode.
+Apart from that, only the test key will be used when in devMode.

 5) Visit the `commerce > settings > shipping methods` screen and confirm that the easy post shipping merthods are showing up.